Hebut-LEVO/FL-HPR/README.md

 In order to protect the privacy of human body data and solve the problem of recognizing human body posture from the non-independent and identically distributed human body point cloud data, this project provides a solution framework.
 Please note that this framework is based on personalized federated learning and DCGNN.

+## Notice
+The project is still under maintenance, part of the code is still being sorted out and will eventually be updated.If you have any questions, please contact us by email.

 ## Implemented Algorithms

 As initial version, we support the following algoirthms.
 We are working on more algorithms.